Horseworks Wyoming Worked for Me!

 One year ago today, Horseworks Wyoming came into my life.
 As I celebrate this one year anniversary with this special place, I can’t help but reflect on all the great, happy, and even, sometimes, challenging times that occurred over the past 365 days.
 I never thought what was supposed to be a three week visit on a ranch in Wyoming would turn into the best year of my life.
 There are so many people that I would like to thank for this experience, but the two people I owe it all to are MaeCile and Nate Brown.

-Without MaeCile’s confidence in me, I don’t think I would ever be moving a herd of horses or cattle on my own, driving tractors or bobcats, teaching people how to ride, taking a stud colt to a reining/cutting clinic, or even believe in myself to do all this.
+Without MaeCile’s confidence in me, I don’t think I would ever be moving a herd of horses or cattle on my own, taking a stud colt to a reining/cutting clinic, or even believe in myself to do all this.
 She has given me the confidence that whatever I put my mind to, I can achieve.
 This is something that I have struggled with all my life.
 For a year, I was able to watch MaeCile overcome so many challenges, but also celebrate so many successes.
 I don’t think I have met someone that I have bonded so closely with in so long.
 We have shared so many laughs, tears, and unforgettable moments.
 I am in awe of her work ethic, and her ability to persevere.
 However, what I am most impressed with is her ability to work with any horse with such ease and patience.
 I think MaeCile and I connected so well because we both find comfort in horses and the ease they bring us.
 MaeCile gave me a home out here in the West, and I will never be able to express how grateful I am in words.
 I can only say how much I love her and thank her as much as I can.